Fig77/using-boostrap/README.md

 ### Built With
-This project was built using raw html, css and some javascript.
-Also uses Bootstrapt 4 and FontAwesome.
+This project was built using raw HTML, CSS, and some javascript.
+It also uses Bootstrap 4 and FontAwesome.

 <!-- USAGE EXAMPLES -->